mariadb-developers/wordle-game-clone/README.md

 A [Wordle](https://en.wikipedia.org/wiki/Wordle) clone implemented with [Spring Boot](https://spring.io/projects/spring-boot), [R2DBC](https://r2dbc.io/), [MariaDB](https://mariadb.com/), and [Svelte](https://svelte.dev/).

 > ⚠️ This implementation is intended to show MariaDB's SQL features rather than to demostrate the most efficient way to implement the game.
-We purposely implemented game logic as SQL statements to demonstrate some of these features.
+We purposely implemented the game logic as SQL statements to demonstrate some of these features.

 ## Requirements